PhenX/PhenX.EntityFrameworkCore.BulkInsert/README.md

-# EntityFrameworkCore.ExecuteInsert
+# PhenX.EntityFrameworkCore.BulkInsert

 A high-performance, provider-agnostic bulk insert extension for Entity Framework Core.
 Supports SQL Server, PostgreSQL, SQLite.

+Its main purpose is to provide a fast way to perform simple bulk inserts in Entity Framework Core applications.

-## Features
+## Why this library?

-- Very fast bulk insert support for multiple database providers
-- Supports SQL Server, PostgreSQL, and SQLite
-- Simple and intuitive API
-- Benchmarking and test projects included
+- **Performance**: It is designed to be fast and efficient, making it suitable for high-performance applications.
+- **Provider-agnostic**: It works with multiple database providers (SQL Server, PostgreSQL, and SQLite), allowing you to use it in different environments without changing your code.
+- **Simplicity**: The API is simple and easy to use, making it accessible for developers of all skill levels.

+For now, it does not support navigation properties, complex types, owned types, shadow properties, or inheritance, but they are in [the roadmap](#roadmap).

 ## Installation